Night Golf Photography Project

 July 22, 2015.
 Belgrade Lakes Golf Course, Maine.
 Belgrade Lakes is one of the top golf courses in Maine, as voted by Golf Digest.
 The 9th and 18th holes share a green and that’s what I focused on.
 I also got a time-lapse going on the putting green, which has views of the lake below.
 That time-lapse, facing north, was the first time I have ever captured an Aurora Borealis.
 I was sleeping in my car when it was happening, but at least I got it.

 July 23, 2015.
 Samoset Resort, Maine.
 There are so many pretty holes on the ocean at Samoset, it’s mind boggling.
-I concentrated on the 3rd, 4th and 5th holes.
+I concentrated on the 3rd, 4th and 5th holes for my night golf project.
 Samoset also has views of the Rockland Breakwater Lighthouse.
 A guest that I chatted up told me that Red Sox knuckleballer Tim Wakefield was staying at the resort that night.
 I set up two time-lapse cameras overlooking the water and lighthouse and tried not to wake up Wakefield with my lights.

 August 19, 2015.
 Arrowhead Golf Club, Colorado.
 While researching places to photograph, Arrowhead caught my eye.
 Towering rock shot into the sky like shards of glass.
-I had to photograph it.
+I had to photograph it for my night golf project.
 The staff couldn’t have been nicer.
 A few holes looked at downtown Denver, but I went with the Milky Way views behind the 12th green.
 Dena Davis, Assistant pro Ben Orr and his wife joined me for a few hours on the course that night.
 It was cool to see their reactions when I hit the “play” button on the back of the camera.

 August 21, 2015.
 Teton Pines Country Club, Wyoming.
 After a flight to Salt Lake City and a long drive to Wilson, Wyoming, I was rewarded with a fantastic night at Teton Pines.
 I set up cameras on the Arnold Palmer designed 2nd and 5th holes.
 But truly, I could’ve picked any of them.
 Both holes offered spectacular views of the teton mountain range.
 Unfortunately, I traveled to the area during the wildfires that burned out west which obstructed my views of the Grand Teton.
 Upon retrieving my cameras in the morning, I happened upon a moose and two calves and followed them through the course and neighborhood for an hour.